laravel/docs/passport.md

 # Purge revoked and expired tokens and auth codes...
 php artisan passport:purge

-# Purge expired tokens and auth codes for more than 1 hours
+# Only purge tokens expired for more than 6 hours...
-php artisan passport:purge --hours=1
+php artisan passport:purge --hours=6

 # Only purge revoked tokens and auth codes...
 php artisan passport:purge --revoked